 Store-bought soy milk may also contain other ingredients like flavorings and fillers, along with added vitamins and minerals to help boost the nutritional value.

 It’s often used as a milk alternative for those following a dairy-free diet due to its similarities in taste and texture.
+It’s often chosen by those unable to tolerate milk products, such as those with a milk allergy or lactose intolerant.
 Plus, it can also be swapped in for cow’s milk in cooking and baking recipes to give your favorite dishes a delicious, dairy-free twist.

 The soy milk nutrition profile is high in protein, manganese, selenium and copper and provides a low amount of soy milk calories in each serving.